citrix/citrix-daas-rest-go/citrixorchestration/docs/EditBrokerHypervisorConnectionRequestModel.md

 HasPreferredController returns a boolean if a field has been set.

+### SetPreferredControllerNil

+`func (o *EditBrokerHypervisorConnectionRequestModel) SetPreferredControllerNil(b bool)`

+ SetPreferredControllerNil sets the value for PreferredController to be an explicit nil

+### UnsetPreferredController
+`func (o *EditBrokerHypervisorConnectionRequestModel) UnsetPreferredController()`

+UnsetPreferredController ensures that no value is present for PreferredController, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)